 Are you planning to go backpacking and spend the night on the trail?
 Or do you want to go on a long hike and take a break in the middle?
 Then get ready and prepare a lightweight sleeping bag.

 This particular sleeping bag is made for backpacking as it’s very compact and lightweight.
+This could really help lift the weight from your hiking backpacks on your day hikes!

 12. Survival Tent